Bushfire

 Report all fires to Triple Zero (000)

-We also participate in the Gold Coast Fire Management Group and the Regional Interdepartmental Committee on Bushfire, both run by QFES.
+We also participate in the South Coast Area Fire Management Group and the Regional Bushfire Committee, both run by QFD.

-In fact, most of the medium and high potential bushfire hazard areas within the city are on private property.
-If you wish to report your concerns about overgrown land on private property, visit our Report a problem – Trees, plants & vegetation page where you can report your concerns online.
+To report your concerns about overgrown land on private property, visit our Report a problem – Trees, plants & vegetation page.

 Although out of our control, we encourage and educate other natural landholders, public and private, to be vigilant in their bushfire preparations.